 Summer Institute in Mental Health Research

 The Institute focuses on methodological and substantive topics in mental health and substance-use research.
 It is intended for working professionals or students who are interested in developing research expertise in the epidemiology of mental health and substance use disorders, the implementation and evaluation of mental health services and interventions, and/or the methodological issues encountered in mental health research in the population.
+Our experts are not only training the next generation of public health leaders, they are leading the way in research areas, including the mental health implications of Covid-19.

 M. Daniele Fallin, PhD